Discover it® Student Cash Back review: Elevated cash back for the go-getter student

 Current welcome offer

-As with the issuer’s cards for those with good credit and above, Discover’s rewards program matches all the cash back you earn during your first 12 months as a Discover it Student Cash Back cardholder.
+As is common with most of Discover’s card offerings, Discover’s rewards program often includes a welcome offer where Discover matches all the cash back you earn during your first 12 months.
+This offer is what you’d also get as a Discover it Student Cash Back cardholder.

-While the first-year cash back match offer differs from the typical cash back sign-up bonus—which you’d receive upfront after meeting a spending requirement within a set time frame — this style of welcome offer could be to a student’s advantage.
-This allows students to focus on building credit instead of overspending for a bonus since there isn’t a limited-time spending requirement.
+While the first-year cash back match offer differs from the typical cash back sign-up bonus — which you’d receive upfront after meeting a spending requirement within a set time frame — this style of welcome offer could be to a student’s advantage.
+This structure allows students to focus on building credit instead of overspending for a bonus since there isn’t a limited-time spending requirement.

 Perhaps one of the main reasons that cash back matching is a great incentive is because many starter cards simply don’t carry welcome offers.
-Outside of Discover’s cards, two of the most popular student-centric offers are the Deserve® EDU Mastercard for Students card’s one year of Amazon Prime Student subscription reimbursement after spending $500 on purchases within your first three months of card membership, and the Journey Student Rewards from Capital One card’s $5 monthly statement credit on select streaming subscriptions for up to 12 months, available after each on-time monthly payment.
+Outside of Discover’s cards, the most popular student-centric offer is the Deserve® EDU Mastercard for Students card’s one year of Amazon Prime Student subscription reimbursement after spending $500 on purchases within your first three months of card membership.

 In fact, if you spend more than $4,000 in your first year across your 5 percent rotating categories, you’ll earn more cash back than the biggest student intro bonus on the market: the Bank of America® Cash Rewards credit card for Students‘ $200 cash bonus after spending $1,000 within the first 90 days.